ikjasrasool/ReSellify/README.md

-# 🛒 Object Resell App – Used Product Marketplace
+# 🛒 ReSellify - Local Marketplace Platform

 A dynamic and user-friendly web platform for buying and selling pre-owned goods.
 Designed for **students, communities, and general users**, this app makes reselling efficient, secure, and seamless.